 The presentations along with a group photo of our annual science meeting held this year at the American Museum of Natural History in New York on 15 & 16 March 2007 are available here.

-At the kind invitation of Dr. Ben Oppenheimer, members of the CHARA collaboration gathered at the American Museum of Natural History in New York City for a two-day review of scientific and technical progress made during 2006.
+At the kind invitation of Dr. Rebecca Oppenheimer, members of the CHARA collaboration gathered at the American Museum of Natural History in New York City for a two-day review of scientific and technical progress made during 2006.
 This happened in coincidence with the opening of a new exhibit on exoplanet detection instrumentation.
 On display in this exhibit is the famous 20-ft Michelson Interferometer, on special loan to the AMNH, which was used on the Mount Wilson 100-inch telescope from 1919 to about 1927.
 That instrument began the Mount Wilson tradition of interferometry, which culminates today with the CHARA Array.